 Starting a profitable blog doesn’t mean you go into debt to do it.
 You don’t have to buy the most expensive blog theme, or hosting plan.
 Many bloggers will tell you the opposite.

 It never made sense to me.
-Why would I invest in like $100 blogging tool when I haven’t made that much yet?
+Why would I invest in a $100 blogging tool when I haven’t made that much yet?

 That’s what I thought to myself when I first started my blog.
 I used a free blogging platform, spent $1 on my domain name, and spent less than $15 on my blog theme.
 It didn’t prevent me from making my first $500 blogging.